vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 * ``ingress_protocol`` - The protocol (http/https) that is used for ingress routes which are created for workshops.

 The URL can reference an external web site, however, that web site must not prohibit being embedded in a HTML iframe.

+See documentation on :ref:`handling_of_embedded_url_links` for more details on how this URL could be used within your markdown content.